Harvesting Potatoes: How to Know When Your Potatoes Are Ready

 Then, recover the hole to let the rest of the tubers mature.
 Planting in straw makes it easy to harvest a few new potatoes without killing the plant.
-Lift up the straw layer, remove a few potatoes directly under the straw, and then replace the straw layer.
+Lift up the straw layer, remove a few baby potatoes directly under the straw, and then replace the straw layer.

-Use new (young, picked early) potatoes quickly after harvest because the thin, immature skins allow rapid moisture loss and disease pathogens can infect them more easily.
+Use new (young, picked early) potatoes quickly after you harvest because the thin, immature skins allow rapid moisture loss and disease pathogens can infect them more easily.
 Freshly harvested new potatoes can be stored in the refrigerator for up to one week.
 New potatoes can be harvested continuously while tubers continue to mature underground.

 Harvesting Main Crop Potatoes